garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

   theme_minimal()
 {% endhighlight %}

+We save the model so we can reuse it or share it.
+Download mine here.

+{% highlight r %}
+save_model_hdf5(model.best, "/home/nacho/Drugs/BestModelNN.h5")
+{% endhighlight %}

 Now we are ready to find new protease-inhibitors among large datasets.
 Since the next chunk of code contains a big while loop that I don't want to cut, I will explain how it works here: